Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

-  del     Delete a node from a pool grls    Get remote login settings for all nodes in... list    List nodes in pool reboot  Reboot a node or nodes in a pool
+  del     Delete a node from a pool grls    Get remote login settings for all nodes in... list    List nodes in pool prune   Prune container/image data on nodes in pool ps      List running containers on nodes in pool reboot  Reboot a node or nodes in a pool zap     Zap all container processes on nodes in pool
 ```

 The `pool user` sub-command has the following sub-sub-commands: